Sending Mail to Inmates in Georgia

 To check the status of a deposit made to an inmate's account visit the DOC payment receipt portal here.
 You will need the inmate's ID number.

-For more information on sending funds to an inmate, read our guide here.
+Read more on sending money to an inmate in Georgia here.

 Georgia Inmate Phone Calls

 Upon incarceration, inmates are asked to submit and establish a list of up to twenty (20) people to place on their call list.
 These people do not need to be on the visiting list.
 To be placed on the call list, the inmate will need to provide some basic information about each person including the telephone number, full name and address.
 The inmates telephone list can be updated once every six months, but the process must be initiated by the inmate.